 “But wait!”
 I hear you cry.
 “I haven’t heard anyone talking about this guy!
 These all seem like horrible things; shouldn’t people be talking about how bad they are?”

 You’re right, people should.
 But they aren’t.
-And when they do, they get ignored.
+And when they do, they get ignored, or shot down, or silenced.

 Rick Remender is the writer of both Captain America and Uncanny Avengers.